GVR Report cover Neurovascular Devices Market Size, Share & Trends Report

 Device Insights

-The cerebral embolization and aneurysm coiling devices segment led the market with the largest revenue share of 37.56% in 2024.
+The cerebral embolization and aneurysm coiling devices segment held the largest share in 2025.
 These devices are further categorized into embolic coils, flow diversion coils, and liquid embolic agents.
 Ongoing research and development of advanced solutions, such as smart aneurysm coils, are expected to drive segment growth.
-For example, in November 2024, a study published by the National Library of Medicine evaluated the safety and efficacy of the SMART coil system for treating brain aneurysms.
+For instance, in November 2024, a study published by the National Library of Medicine evaluated the safety and efficacy of the SMART coil system for treating brain aneurysms.
 This next-generation embolic coil includes a detachment pusher, bare platinum coil, and detachment handle.
 The study found the SMART coil to be a safe and effective option for managing intracranial aneurysms, offering advantages over existing treatment methods.
 These promising clinical results are anticipated to fuel embolic device growth further.

 Company Name